The 50-Cent Tour

 Recent Chowder News

-- The 38th Parallel, a four-part series about the Korean War, executive produced by Jeff Bieber, produced by John Maggio, for WETA (Washington, DC, PBS station)
+- The 38th Parallel, a two-hour film about the Korean War, executive produced by Jeff Bieber, produced by John Maggio, for WETA (Washington, DC, PBS station).
+The project received a production grant from the National Endowment for the Humanities in 2016 — Chowder wrote the grant and the accompanying script.

 A 60 minute film, produced by Andreas Gutzeit of Story House Productions for the PBS series Secrets of the Dead — the brutal and tragic story of a young girl who arrived in Jamestown during the Starving Time.
 The story now is in her bones, which tell of a gruesome fate called survival cannibalism.